mgbowe1/Secure-Password-Storage/README.md

 ### Aliyu Zakari @ABZaxxon
 I will be planning our demo and be doing the illustration of our project.

-### Frank Functions @frankiefunk
-Frank is team lead.
-Additionally, Frank will work on...
 >>>>>>> master